 The hotel offers different themed stays, including romantic, relaxing or culinary packages.
 The theme for our stay was Pride-Special, a stay including colourful culinary highlights such as macaroons and homemade ice cream.

 Wasserburg Anholt is surrounded by a beautiful park that should not be missed to visit.
 There are three marked routes in the large park.
 No matter which one you choose, the views of the castle are always impressive.
 Don’t forget to visit the formal garden next to the castle.

-If you want to play golf in Germany you are at the right place.
-Golfclub Anholt with its 18 hole golf course is only 10 minutes away from the castle.
+If you want to play golf in Germany you are in the right place.
+Golfclub Anholt with its 18-hole golf course is only 10 minutes away from the castle.